Woe Is Me! “I’m Jealous but I Don’t Want To Be a ‘Jealous Girlfriend.’ What Do I Do?”

 — Envy is no one’s best friend

-DR: I’m really sorry, but this aspect of your life really sounds like a T.V. show.
+DR: I’m really sorry, but this aspect of your life sounds so much like a TV show.
 Unfortunately, it seems more like a drama than a comedy though.
 Now that I’ve read your woe about five times, and think I have a somewhat decent grasp on who’s doing (no pun intended) what, let me ask you this: is your relationship really worth this much drama?
 If it isn’t, then, maybe, it’s time to cancel this TV show.
-Maybe, the finale could be you choosing to be free from the web of negative emotions you admitted to being caught in.
+Perhaps, the finale could be you choosing to set yourself free by walking away from the web of negative emotions you admitted to being caught in.

 However, if your relationship is great in every other sense, and you really love this person, you could try telling him how you’ve been feeling?
-If you feel the simple act of voicing your thoughts can threaten or jeopardize your relationship, well, I’d ask you to think hard about why you’re in it, to begin with — unless, of course, the fear has nothing to do with your present boyfriend, but on past trauma.
+If you, however, feel the simple act of voicing your thoughts can threaten or jeopardize your relationship, well, I’d ask you to think hard about why you’re in it, to begin with — unless, of course, the fear has nothing to do with your present boyfriend, but on past experiences.
 If you think you can have a conversation with him though, I’d suggest you explain how you feel, and ask him what the best way forward is.
 This shows you are not trying to hold your relationship hostage by giving him an ultimatum to cut off ties with your ex’s ex, and that you trust him and believe in open communication.
 Basically, you’re putting the ball in his court.
-Perhaps, this will give him an opportunity to address your fears and become a trust-building exercise.
+Perhaps, this will give him an opportunity to address your fears, and become a trust-building exercise overall for the two of you.
 Or, it would give you an insight into how disagreements are going to be dealt with in this relationship.

 To conclude, however, I do want to say you should trust your gut.
 At the cost of sounding gaslight-y though, I would also urge you to explore whether these negative emotions you’re feeling are really a “them”-problem, or a “you”-problem.
 Could you be projecting?
-Is it the fact that this woman dated your ex that’s making you uncomfortable and leading you to doubt her intentions towards your present boyfriend?
+Is it the fact that this woman dated your ex that’s making you uncomfortable and leading you to doubt her intentions towards your present boyfriend too?
 How do think you’d feel about their friendship if you became friends with this woman again?
 These are questions none of us can answer for you because we don’t know anything about your life other than this one episode of the drama series you’ve chosen to share with us.
-So, I’d say introspect, have a chat with your boyfriend, but at the end of the day, listen to your gut, and more importantly, preserve your mental health.
+So, I’d say introspect, have a chat with your boyfriend, but at the end of the day, listen to your gut, and more importantly, prioritize preserving your mental health than anything else.

 AS: I think these permutations of who was friends with whom first and who dated whom and who was who’s ex, etc. are quite insignificant.
 It all boils down to this — do you trust your boyfriend?
 If yes, then just vent about this to a friend and try to get over this feeling of jealousy by reminding yourself that you trust this person, and also of the fact that you’re the one they chose to be with.
 If you feel insecure despite your relationship being built on a solid foundation of honesty and respect, then maybe there’s some more introspection required on your end.
 Where are these feelings coming from?
 Are you influenced by something that happened in your past?
 In the interest of maintaining trust and honesty, once you’ve processed some of this, you could share your thoughts with your boyfriend just so they know what was going on with you and that you’re doing the mature thing and dealing with it.